secretstartups/handbook/content/job-families/engineering/backend-engineer.md

 Some [specialties](#specialties) within GitLab are using primary programming languages other than Ruby.
 These programming languages are defined as being primary in terms of an engineer's experience and what they'll be writing day to day.
-The expecation from the specialty is that engineers will have extensive experience in this primary programming language as well as some level of understanding of Ruby and, Ruby on Rails.
+The expectation from the specialty is that engineers will have extensive experience in this primary programming language as well as some level of understanding of Ruby and, Ruby on Rails.